sami2ahmed/summit-racecar/README.md

 You can control + c in your terminal to spin down the UI when you are done.

-## To run the backend
+## To run the backend, first build it
 cd summit-racecar/backend
 mvn package -U

+## start SSE server (RaceCarEventsApplication.java)
+cd race-car-events
+mvn org.springframework.boot:spring-boot-maven-plugin:run

+## startup laptime-producer (RacecarApp.java)
+cd ..
+cd laptime-producer
+mvn org.springframework.boot:spring-boot-maven-plugin:run